 At NYC NEXT: 2026 Building Trends, industry leaders will unpack the forces transforming the future of commercial and residential buildings and the strategies that can move New York toward a cleaner and more resilient built environment, while keeping affordability front and center.

 Join us at NYU on June 3 to hear from the people and companies leading the way to decarbonizing buildings.
 Then, connect with industry peers at our post-conference reception at the AIA Center for Architecture.
-To attend the networking reception, register here in addition to the conference registration below.

 Program